lazy-eggplant/vs.templ/docs/sorting.md

 The two implementations are not unified, so feature parity is desirable but not intrinsic.

+### For cycles

+Each entry is a pair `type:comparator` with type either `ASC`, `DESC` or `RANDOM`.
+If not provided, comparator is assumed to be the default one.
+As an alternative comparator we could have a one using `.` to separate values in tokens, and order them token by token.

 ## Ordering method

 ### `ASC` & `DESC`